 • In the cold masses (see Fig. 12), recent values show a systematic difference of about 10 units between Firm1 and Firm2.
-Recent data from Firm1 are not fully consistent with the collared coil values.
-The problem is being investigated.

 Fig. 12: Integrated transfer function of the measured cold masses, separated per Firm (each dot is the average of 5 consecutive magnets of the same Firm).